 LanYap Networks announced yesterday that Intelisys has donated one of their Club TPC trips to their Masks and Martinis charity auction event being held at this year’s Cloud Partners in New Orleans.
 All proceeds from the auction go to Raintree House.

 This will be the first time the Intelisys Club TPC trip will be available to a Supplier Partner.
 The winning bidder will be joining the Sales Partner attendees for a three-day trip to Costa Rica from January 17 to 20, 2015.

 For more on the auction, charity, and Intelisys’ participation, click here.

 The "unofficial" official agenda for CLOUD LIVE! has been released.
-We’ve got a really great set of speakers and participants joining us on Thursday, August 14, so if you haven’t signed up already, you can do so right here.
+We’ve got a really great set of speakers and participants joining us on Thursday, August 14.
+The event is scheduled to take place during the following time period: